 - 2½ cups (312.5 g) all-purpose flour

 - In a small bowl whisk together the olive oil, Italian seasoning, garlic, and half of the salt.

 - Pour half of the oil mixture into the yeast mixture.
 Set the remaining oil aside.

 - Add the flour to the yeast mixture.
 Stir to combine.

 - Add the dough to a greased bowl and cover with a clean tea towel.
 Rest for 1 hour in a warm place, or until the dough has doubled in size.

 - Preheat the oven to 450°F.

 - Pour the remaining oil mixture into a 9×11-inch baking dish.
 Use a pastry brush to coat the bottom of the dish.

-- Pour the dough out onto the prepared baking dish.
-Work the dough to the edges, and use your fingers to create dimples in the dough.
+- Transfer the risen dough to the prepared baking dish.
+Work the dough to the edges and use your fingers to create dimples in the dough.

 - Brush the top of the dough with 1 teaspoon of olive oil and sprinkle the remaining sea salt.
 Bake for 18-20 minutes, or until the top is golden brown.